If you’re like me, you hate spending time with self-entitled people.

 Feelings of entitlement often come as a side-effect of deep seated insecurity.

 To prevent feelings of insecurity from actually surfacing, entitled people will find ways to assert their dominance over others.
+They do this to compensate for their lack of confidence.
+They don’t feel good about themselves, so they try to look dominant.

 Narcissistic individuals find it hard to collaborate because they are focused on amplifying their strengths while undermining everyone else’s.